osg-htc/user-school-2018/docs/materials/day1/part1-ex5-request.md

 The `top` command (shown here with an option to limit the output to a single user ID) also shows information about running processes, but updates periodically by itself.
 Type the letter `q` to quit the interactive display.
 Again, the highlighted `RES` column shows an approximation of memory usage.

+#### For Disk:
-For Disk: Determining disk needs may be a bit simpler, because you can check on the size of files that a program is using while it runs.
+Determining disk needs may be a bit simpler, because you can check on the size of files that a program is using while it runs.
 However, it is important to count all files that HTCondor counts to get an accurate size.
 HTCondor counts **everything** in your job sandbox toward your job’s disk usage:

 -   The executable itself
 -   All "input" files (anything else that gets transferred TO the job, even if you don't think of it as "input")
 -   All files created during the job (broadly defined as "output"), including the captured standard output and error files that you list in the submit file.
 -   All temporary files created in the sandbox, even if they get deleted by the executable before it's done.

-If you can run your program within a single directory on a local computer (not on the submit server), you should be able to view files and their sizes with the `ls` command.
+If you can run your program within a single directory on a local computer (not on the submit server), you should be able to view files and their sizes with the `ls` and `du` commands.

 Determining Resource Needs By Running Test Jobs (BEST)
 ------------------------------------------------------